broeker/spacebook-demo/content/pages/10-deploy/10_20_github.md

 ---
-title: Hosting on Netlify
+title: Hosting on Github Pages
 date: Last Modified
-permalink: /deploy/netlify/
+permalink: /deploy/github/
 tags:
   - hosting
   - deploy
 eleventyNavigation:
-  order: 60
+  order: 70
   parent: Deploy your spacebook
-  key: Netlify
+  key: Github
 ---

-Netlify is a great option for a host with a generous free-tier, easy setup, and some cool automation options for automtically deploying your site.
+Github Pages is a good option with a generous free-tier, easy setup, and also some cool automation options for automtically deploying your site.

-## Create an account on Netlify
+## Run your build command

+To get started, first run your Eleventy build command on your local machine.
+This will build out your static site and place into the **_sites** folder where it will be ready for hosting on Github pages.

 Head over to [Netlify](https://app.netlify.com/signup) and create a free account.
 Using your existing GitHub account for authentication is easiest, but you can also use GitLab or Bitbucket.

-## Add a new site ##
+## Add a new site

 From your Netlify dashboard, create a new site using the option: